The Postal Service: Give Up (2003–2007)

 The band's debut album, Give Up, was released on February 18, 2003, on Sub Pop Records.
 Several songs on the album feature guest vocals from Lewis, as well as vocals from indie rock musician Jen Wood.
 Additionally, Gibbard's Death Cab for Cutie bandmate Chris Walla played the guitar and piano on several tracks.
 Although both Gibbard and Tamborello's main projects were still active at the time, The Postal Service supported the album with a successful concert tour and stated its intention to tour again in the future.

 Give Up received gold certification by the Recording Industry Association of America in March 2005, and later receiving platinum certification in October 2012.
-The album was Sub Pop's most successful release after Nirvana's debut album, Bleach.
+The album was Sub Pop's most successful release since Nirvana's debut album, Bleach.

 The album produced three singles, the most well-known single being "Such Great Heights", which was released as Give Ups lead single.
 The song featured in advertisements for UPS, Kaiser Permanente, and M&M's, as well as being the first theme song for ABC's Grey's Anatomy in 2005.
 A cover of the song by Iron & Wine was featured on the soundtrack for the 2004 film Garden State.
 It was also later covered by Amanda Palmer, Ben Folds, The Scene Aesthetic, Brack Cantrell, Streetlight Manifesto, Confide, Gareth Pearson, Joy Kills Sorrow and Postmodern Jukebox.
 Confide would later release a music video for their cover of "Such Great Heights".
 The second single, "The District Sleeps Alone Tonight", was featured in the soundtrack of the 2004 film D.E.B.S. and later covered by British singer-songwriter Frank Turner.
 The third and final single, "We Will Become Silhouettes", was covered by The Shins, and the original version was featured in the trailer for the movie Funny People.